Wizek/loadr/README.md

 - If you want to use loadr in a **production environment** or you need the ability to **develop offline**, use the [local version](#local-install)

-As the saying goes, this is only the tip of the iceberg.
-That is, the stuff that already works and is written about in this the quick start guide is just the beginning.
-Read the [The Vision][vision] or [The Future][future] to get a glimpse.
-There are a lot of features to be added in the near future.
-Their order and details depend greatly on your [early][openQuestions] [feedback][contact].